Active Cell in Excel VBA

 Sub ActiveCell_Example1() Range("A1").Select Range("A1").Value = "Hello" End Sub

-Now I will remove the line Range(“A1”).
-Value = “Hello” and use Active Cell property to insert value.
+Now, we will remove the line Range(“A1”).
+Value = “Hello” and use the active cell property to insert the value.

 Sub ActiveCell_Example1() Range("A1").Select ActiveCell.Value = "Hello" End Sub

-The reason why I have used Active Cell property because the moment I select the cell A1 it becomes an active cell.
-So we can use Excel VBA Active Cell property to insert the value.
+We have used the active cell property because the moment we select cell A1 it becomes an active cell.
+So, we can use the Excel VBA active cell property to insert the value.

 #2 – Active Cell Address, Value, Row, and Column Number

-To understand it even better, let’s show the address of the active cell in the message box.
+Let’s show the active cell’s address in the message box to understand it better.
 Now, look at the below image.

 In the above image, the active cell is “B3,” and the value is 55.
-Let’s write code in VBA to get the address of the active cell.
+So, let us write code in VBA to get the active cell’s address.

 Sub ActiveCell_Example2() MsgBox ActiveCell.Address End Sub

 Run this code using the F5 key or manually.
-Then, it will show the address of the active cell in a message box.
+Then, it will show the active cell’s address in a message box.

 Similarly, the below code will show the value of the active cell.